astronomer/astro-sdk/python-sdk/docs/configurations.rst

 Configuring the unsafe dataframe storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The dataframe are pickled in astro-sdk-python and saved in airflow database.
-The dataframe is defined by the user and if it is big enough it might potentially break Airflow's metadata.
-Hence, unsafe dataframe storage should be set to True.
+The dataframes are pickled in astro-sdk-python and saved in the airflow metadata database.
+Since this dataframe is defined by the user and if it is huge, it might potentially break Airflow's metadata DB by using all the available resources.
+Hence, unsafe dataframe storage should be set to ``True`` once you are aware of this risk and are OK with it.

 .. code:: shell